-Why the Toolbox is important to you
+Why the Toolbox is important to you:

+Deals with common issues your patients are facing.
 The Toolbox can help you anticipate some of these issues and figure out ways to address them in a pro-active manner.
 This way, you can prevent or at least minimize some of the hardships that accompany the cancer experience.

+It saves you time.
 We know you are stretched to the limit for time with patients.
 The Toolbox helps you use your time most effectively and efficiently by giving your patients basic information to help them understand their cancer, treatment plans, resources available, and common issues and challenges.

+Patients can learn at their own speed.
 All programs are broken down track-by-track, making it easy and simple for you to direct your patients to the information they care about most.

+Stay up-to-date on what your patients care about most.
 As the voice of survivors, we ensure the content within the Toolbox always reflects the needs of your patients.

+The Toolbox is based on grounded evidence.
 Each program is inspired by stories of real patients and survivors.

 We encourage nurses, social workers, oncologists and many other health care professionals to use the Toolbox in their professional settings to address key issues cancer patients and survivors face before, during and after treatment.

 The Toolbox is available to stream on the NCCS website, downloadable for free from our store, and available on iTunes and other podcast platforms.